Vitty85/vimm-client-miyoo/README.md

 ## Requirements

 - Packaged for Onion App (Porting to other UIs is welcome)
-- Latest 4.3 of Onion
+- Latest version of Onion (https://github.com/OnionUI/Onion/releases/latest)
-- Recent firmware
+- Recent firmware (You need at least firmware version 20220419****)

 ---